 Conversion path steps include touchpoints the user interacted with up until the actual conversion event.

 Touchpoints span multiple user devices and platforms including:

 |Path length (steps)||

-Path length is calculated as the number of steps.
-For example, Path C has 3 steps.
+Path length equals the number of steps.
+Example: Path C has 3 steps.

 |Path duration (days)||

 The number of days that pass between the first touchpoint and the conversion event.
 Maximum path duration is 30 days.

 |Data freshness||PBA daily|

 Conversion paths appear in the 'top conversion paths' table and the 'conversion path' charts.